 “Never be ordinary.”
 That is the driving idea behind Bouchaine's approach.
 To view every harvest, every barrel and every bottle as a unique opportunity to create, nurture and share wines of extraordinary character and quality.
-For Michael, building a team capable of creating such wines begins with hiring good people and then giving them the freedom to explore and experiment.
+For the Copelands, building a team capable of creating such wines begins with hiring good people and then giving them the freedom to explore and experiment.

 To achieve this goal, our winemaking team works hard to stay current on the latest trends and technologies, while staying true to the time-honored techniques that ensure the preservation of the character of the region and the fruit.
 From our Chardonnay to our all-consuming love affair with all things Pinot, we believe our job is to work hand-in-hand with the elements to cultivate wines of exceptional expression and depth.
-As Michael says, “You don’t make Pinot.
+As our winemaking team says, “You don’t make Pinot.
 You coax it.
 Draw it out.
 Then you discover its nature.
 It’s a process based on faith, forbearance and trust."

 Photos: Sara Matthews

 In the vineyards, helping ensure that every vine is able to fulfill its potential begins with a single objective: Balance.
 Every choice we make in the vineyard, from planting and water management to pruning and harvest, is designed to achieve the ultimate fusion of sustainability and quality.